MaxChenko/Assignment3/Group12_A3_Part01_v0.md

 **Parameters**

- - name : the name of the institution for which the user wants the information .
+ - **Name** : the name of the institution for which the user wants the information .

  **Query**